bacpop/pp-sketchlib/README.rst

 CPU tested using 16 cores on a Intel(R) Xeon(R) Gold 6230 CPU @ 2.10GHz.
 GPU tested using an NVIDIA RTX 2080 Ti GPU (4352 CUDA cores @ 1.35GHz).

+NB: The distance speeds can be increased (linearly) by decreasing number of k-mers or number of bins.
+The values above are for eight k-mer lengths and 10000 bins.

 API
 ===